Note: This post was first published on the 20th December, 2012.

 Use web conventions

 It is all about easy-to-use and intuitive website navigation.
 Web conventions make it a lot easier for designers to work around their designs.
-Most users would click on the website logo to get back to the homepage, so design your logo to do that.
+Most users would click on the website logo to return to the homepage, so design your logo to do that.

 You can learn more about web conventions here: